Addyi Approval History

 Addyi is taken once daily, at bedtime, to help decrease the risk of fainting, sleepiness and sedation.
 Patients should discontinue treatment after eight weeks if they do not report an improvement in sexual desire and associated distress.

-FDA Approval History for Addyi
+Development History and FDA Approval Process for Addyi

 Disclaimer: Every effort has been made to ensure that the information provided here is accurate, up-to-date and complete, but no guarantee is made to that effect.
 Drug information contained herein may be time sensitive.
 This information has been compiled for use by healthcare practitioners and consumers in the United States.
 The absence of a warning for a given drug or combination thereof in no way should be construed to indicate that the drug or combination is safe, effective or appropriate for any given patient.
 If you have questions about the substances you are taking, check with your doctor, nurse or pharmacist.